barongracias/InterPyApp/backend/README.md

 | 1000 | 9.530   | 0.1040 | 4.13     | 0.24    | 0.1163     | 0.1262   | 0.013592 | 0.9518 |
 | 5000 | 31.711  | 0.0926 | 8.81     | 0.24    | 0.1388     | 0.1365   | 0.020859 | 0.9261 |
 | 10000| 59.856  | 0.0926 | 15.66    | 0.23    | 0.1343     | 0.1127   | 0.012607 | 0.9553 |

+Memory profiling interpretation: `train_mb`/`pred_mb` are the tracemalloc peak MB for the train and predict phases.
+Across these runs, NumPy training scales roughly linearly with dataset size (≈3→25 MB) while prediction stays ~1 MB; TF training rises to ≈16 MB with prediction near 0.25 MB.
+No bottleneck showed up in these baselines; if you widen/deepen networks, increase batch size, or switch hardware, compare new peaks to these to catch regressions or unexpected spikes.

 Complexity notes (from these runs)
 - Training time scales near-linearly (NumPy: ~5→17 s from 1k→10k; TF: ~10→60 s) consistent with O(n · epochs · layer_cost), though TF shows a steeper slope on CPU.